RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 SELECT * FROM FootballMatch WHERE MatchDate BETWEEN '2023-08-01' AND '2023-08-31';
 ```

 Here, a SELECT statement is used with a date-time function, BETWEEN, to extract matches within a specific date range, illustrating the use of date-time functions in SQL queries.
 The purpose of this query is to extract all matches that took place in the month of August 2023.
-It's useful for generating reports on matches played within a specific time frame, possibly for monthly summaries or tournament analysis.

 ##### Find all matches where the home team scored more than 2 goals: